dwyl/library/README.md

 + Current requests for books are verbal and we need a more efficient way of capturing this so that we can automate the decision-making process

+## What?
 Preliminary research indicates that the current open source _library_ software that exists is both complex and adheres to the rules that govern traditional _libraries_.

+We aim to build something ***simple*** which _minimises dependencies_ (reducing maintenance) and is _fully tested_.

+The embryonic first iteration of the application will allow dwylers to carry out a small number of essential tasks:
++ Search for books
++ See the information for the searched book
++ Determine whether or not the book already exists in the dwyl library
++ If the book is part of the library:
+  + Open the listing to see more information
+  + Check whether the book is currently checked out by another dwyler
+    + If this is the case, add themselves to a _waitlist_ for the book which triggers an email to the current dwyler who has the book to let them know someone else has an interest in reading the book (MVP iteration)
+  + If the book is part of the library and available, check it out
++ If the book is not part of the library:
+  + Add a request for dwyl to acquire the book
+  + This must include filling in a one question form to explain why
+  + Allow an admin to mark the book as part of the library, so that when new books are purchased they can easily be added
++ Check in the book when it is returned
+  + This should include adding the answer to two short questions as a review

+  + Favourite the book